TWU provides life and career preparedness, receives record-breaking fall enrolment

 “While we are pleased with the strong results, we are most thankful for the opportunity to continue to advance the mission of the university and to serve students as they grow in their knowledge of Jesus Christ.”

-—Brian Kerr, Senior Vice President of Enrolment, Personal and Professional Development
+— Brian Kerr, SVP of Enrolment, Personal and Professional Development

 As Trinity Western seeks to help people become both life-ready and career-ready, fall 2020 enrolment is up 6.7% over last year.